Luis de Moscoso Alvarado: As expedition leader

 There Moscoso wrote two letters to Charles V, the king of Castile at the time, although these letters explained little about the expedition.
-Later, Moscoso began to work for the viceroy of New Spain Antonio de Mendoza, whom he accompanied in his traveled to Peru in 1550.
+Later, Moscoso began to work for the viceroy of New Spain Antonio de Mendoza, whom he accompanied to Peru in 1550.
 It was there where Moscoso died in 1551.

 Personal life

-After sending the letters to the King of Spain, Moscoso Alvarado married Leonor in Mexico City.
+After sending the letters to the King of Spain, Moscoso Alvarado married his cousin Leonor in Mexico City.
 Leonor was daughter of the Alvarado's uncle Juan de Alvarado (the brother of Pedro de Alvarado).